Six years ago, I received this inspiring note from a girl named Jasmine, whom I have never met. It was sent by her mom via private message.

 ooo

-This book, commissioned by the Philippine Eagle Foundation, inspired this reading advocacy.
+This book, commissioned by the Philippine Eagle Foundation (and published By Caltex Philippines) inspired my reading advocacy.

 Written by son #3, JR (then 10 years old), and moi